bedrockio/model/README.md

 ### Clone

-Adds a single `clone` method on documents.
-This is an async method mostly for testing that will immediately create a copy of the document.
-It makes up for some of the shortcomings of the Mongoose `$clone` method:
+Adds a single `clone` method on documents that makes up for some of the shortcomings of the Mongoose `$clone` method:

 - A new `id` will be generated.
 - Populated and self-referencing documents are handled.